-Credit may be received for GAM 250 or for GAM 255, not both.
+Credit may be received for either GAM 250 or for GAM 255, but not for both.

 In this class, students work to complete and polish the projects they began in GAM 200.
 Additional topics may include intermediate software architecture, advanced debugging techniques, bug tracking, formal playtesting, game pacing, and game balance.